 Looking for a salty-sweet twist?
 Fold in some luscious salted caramel after churning.
 Want to up the ante?
 Toss in some toasted nuts and enjoy that satisfying crunch with every bite.

 Whether you’re team strawberry, blueberry, raspberry, or all of the above, fresh, crushed, or transformed into a velvety coulis, berries are always a win!

 - Oreo Overload! 🍪

 Yes, I whip up my own Oreos (because, why not? 😉).
 Crush them up and sprinkle generously for that cookie magic.

 Remember, there’s no limit!
 Dream it, mix it, and enjoy it.
 Your freezer, your rules.
 Let’s get scooping, flavour maestros! 🍦

 5 stars tells us you love the recipebecs-table.com.au

 - 4 egg yolks

-- Pour out into a flat tray of some sort and freeze. (you want to be able to cut this into small cubes for your Thermomix to make it easier for the TM.
-I use a large plastic cake container.
+- Pour out into a flat suitable empty plastic container of some sort, and freeze. (you want to be able to cut this into small cubes for your Thermomix to make it easier for the TM) I use a large plastic cake container.

 - Once frozen, remove from the tray and chop into small cubes and blitz in your processor the amount you need.